 Much laughter was had when the first leaked production photos were of the car thief scene, strangely involving Spidey and said car thief in... suggestive positions.
 Now we know that the crotch thing was deliberate.

-It's the Same, Now It Sucks: The main complaint of film critics who didn't like the movie that it's too similar to Raimi's Spider-Man: the origin takes up the full first hour and then the film shifts gears to Spidey facing a crazy green villain, even ending with a funeral at a graveyard.
+It's the Same, Now It Sucks!: The main complaint of film critics who didn't like the movie that it's too similar to Raimi's Spider-Man: the origin takes up the full first hour and then the film shifts gears to Spidey facing a crazy green villain and even ends with a funeral at a graveyard.

 For some reason, Avi Arad, executive producer for the Spider-Man film franchise, tried to say that this film doesn't erase the previous films and can fit into the Raimi timeline.
 Some posters even referred to this movie as "The Untold Story".
 Anyone with so much as a functioning brain cell can see that this isn't the case and this film is indeed a reboot.